-If NDIIS data could be used in the future for school immunization rates, then the burden of the school survey on schools and HHS could be significantly reduced.
-Additionally, NDIIS could provide more real time rates.
+The goal is to provide our tribal partners with the data they will need to improve health and wellness among their citizens.
 Please Describe the Fellow's Anticipated Role in Preparedness and Response Efforts - Include Activities and Time Allocation (Required Competency of Fellowship) Work with EPR and Tribal liaisons to develop and implement an exercise (in-person and virtual) that will help identify tribal preparedness during a VPD-related outbreak.
 Please include activities and time allocation (required competency of fellowship).
 1-3 months: